everettvody/docs.codefresh.io/_docs/codefresh-yaml/steps/git-clone.md

 {% endraw %}
 {% endhighlight %}

-In a similar manner you can also define that the pipeline will always checkout master, regardless of the commit that actually triggered it.
+In a similar manner you can specify that the pipeline will always checkout the `master` branch, regardless of where the commit responsible for triggering was made.

 `codefresh.yml`
 {% highlight yaml %}